 This cute squirrel treat recipe was taken from Dog Treat Kitchen – I modified it a bit from the original recipe.
-I loved the look of the cookie, but wanted to make the treat grain free, and as organic as possible for Cello.
+I loved the look of the cookie, but wanted to make the treat grain free, and as organic as possible.

 - 1/2 cup organic buckwheat flour (I used Arrowhead Mills brand)

 - 1 cup organic almond flour

 - 1 tsp ground cinnamon

 - 2 Tbsp organic beef broth (I make my own – but be sure if you purchase to check that there is no form of onion listed in the ingredients!!)

 - 1 Tbsp organic safflower or sunflower oil